 Maureen M. McGinnis - 6 yr term started 1/1/15

 Magistrates handle arraignments, small claims, informal hearings, setting bond, and performing marriages.

-- 4 Full-Time, 1 Part-Time Probation Officer and 22 Volunteers
+Full-Time, 5 Part-Time Probation Officers and 15 Volunteers

 Patricia Bates has been the supervisor of the probation department since 2001.